 Monique: I know what this is, it's the contract you had Ed sign, y'know, the one you take most of his money?
 The money that he's supposed to get for his sauce?Dexter: No... yes.
 Look, I was just trying—Monique: You know, I can't believe you take advantage of someone who trusted you.
 How can you take advantage of a sweet and generous guy like Ed?
 And after he got you a ''job''?Dexter: It ain't even like that!
 I only wanted—Monique: Oh, I know what you wanted!
 You're not Ed's friend, you're just using him to scam a little cash on the side... you must feel really good about yourself.
 But don't worry, I'm not gonna tell Ed that you're cheating him.Dexter: (Beat) Why not?Monique: Because it would hurt him too much.

-- Later, Monique gives Dexter an earful when she discovers his Ponzi Scheme to take most of the profit from Ed's sauce.
+- Later, Monique gives Dexter an earful when she discovers the contract he had Ed agree to, which gives Dexter 80% of the profit from Ed's sauce.

 Otis even chimes in with one simple word for Dexter: "Punk!"